AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/dynamics-reporting/dynamics-campaigns-and-marketing-lists.md

 ## Touchpoint Date {#touchpoint-date-1}

 The Touchpoint Date for a Marketing List is typically the ListMember created date, so the date that the Lead or Contact was added to the Marketing List.
-It can be overridden if the custom field from the installed solution labeled, “Bizible Touchpoint Date,” is populated.
+It can be overridden if the custom field from the installed solution labeled, “Buyer Touchpoint Date,” is populated.
 If you do not see this, the field will need to be added via Form Editor.

 ![](assets/8.png)